bonanzi/glove80-keymaps/README.md

 3. Re-run `rake dtsi` (or your preferred `rake` target) so the build picks up the new upstream keymap plus your saved overrides.
 4. Flash or export the regenerated artifacts as you normally would.

-###### Where did the old v36 export go?

-Earlier revisions of this fork carried the entire `Glorious_Engrammer-v36_de-v112_` layout export verbatim for reference.
-All of those settings now live in the templated `keymap.dtsi.erb`, the generated `keymap.dtsi`, and the preserved layer snapshots under `custom/`, so the standalone export is no longer referenced by any tooling and has been removed to avoid confusion.
-If you ever need to review the original v36 definitions, fetch them from Git history or Sunaku's release archive instead of expecting a second copy in this repo.

 ###### Windows copy/paste helpers on the Symbol layer